scalqa/scalqa/README.md

-Scala is a way better, more efficient than Java.
-However, it has a reputation of harder language to learn, which is to a large extent due to complex, overcrowded API.
+Scala has a reputation of harder language to learn, which is to a large extent due to complex, overcrowded API.
 **Scalqa** stands for 'Scala Quick API'.
 It provides full functionality with minimal, simplified libraries.

 Scalqa collections are fully specialized and allow processing of primitive types without boxing.